 OK, this is typed only once, but it’s quite painful also.
 The clean

-way is to add the line "start": "nodemon index.js"
+way is to add the line "start": "nodemon index.js" to the scripts section in package.json file and

-start the application with npm start
+start the application with npm start.

 Try to change something in the source code to see the application restarting.